Early U.S. Carpet was Woven Wool

 The Beginnings of the Tufted Carpet Industry

 The industry began in a simple way, around the turn of the century.
-A young, Dalton woman, Catherine Evans Whitener, recreated a bedspread in a hand-crafted pattern she had seen, for a wedding gift.
+A young, Dalton woman, Catherine Evans Whitener, recreated a bedspread for a wedding gift.
 Copying a quilt pattern, she sewed thick cotton yarns with a running stitch into unbleached muslin, clipped the ends of the yarn so they would fluff out, and finally, washed the spread in hot water to hold the yarns in by shrinking the fabric.
 Interest grew in young Catherine’s bedspreads, and in 1900, she made the first sale of a spread for $2.50.
-Demand became so great for the spreads that by the 1930s, local women, who were real entrepreneurs, had “haulers,” who would take the stamped sheeting and yarns to front porch workers.
+Demand became so great for the spreads that by the 1930s, local womenentrepreneurs had “haulers” who would take the stamped sheeting and yarns to front porch workers.
 Often, entire families worked to hand tuft the spreads for 10 to 25 cents per spread.
-The local term for the sewing process was “turfin” for the nearly 10,000 area cottage tufters — men, women, and children.
+The local term for the sewing process was “turfin” among the nearly 10,000 area cottage tufters — men, women, and children.
 Bedspread income was instrumental in helping many area families survive the depression.

 Mechanization – The 1930s

-Buyer competition, which tended to lower the prices, the change in the minimum wage laws, and development of machine-produced spreads soon made the hand-crafted spreads too expensive.
+Buyer competition (which tended to lower the prices), a change in minimum wage laws, and development of machine-produced bedspreads soon made the hand-crafted spreads too expensive to produce by hand.
 Gradually the industry began to pull the workers from surrounding hillsides and small towns into mills in Dalton, beginning the rapid growth of the mechanized tufting industry.

-In the 1930s, as a result of the demand for more bedspreads, the first mechanized tufting machine, attributed to Glen Looper Foundry of Dalton, was developed.
-Looper modified the single needle commercial Singer so that it would tuft the thick yarn into unbleached muslin without tearing the fabric and an attached knife would cut the loop.
+In the 1930s, as a result of the demand for more bedspreads, Glen Looper Foundry of Dalton developed the first mechanized tufting machine.,, Looper modified the single needle commercial Singer machine so that it would tuft the thick yarn into unbleached muslin without tearing the fabric and attached a knife to cut the loop.
 Machines quickly developed into four, then eight, twenty-four, and more needles to make the parallel rows of tufting known as “chenille.”
 By 1941, all but about one percent of tufted bedspreads were machine made.
 Mats and rugs were created with the same process, using cotton yarns and fabric.
-Volume increased rapidly after World War II, because people were hungry for color and beauty.
-To show the extent of growth, 30,000 bales of cotton were consumed in 1946 by the industry.
-By 1950, approximately 500,000 bales were used, and the industry was the third largest consumer of cotton grown in Georgia in 1952.
+Volume increased rapidly after World War II as people were hungry for color and beauty.
+In 1946, the industry consumed 30,000 bales of cotton.
+By 1950, that number grew to approximately 500,000 bales, making the industry was the third largest consumer of cotton grown in Georgia by 1952.